rsmiling/rsmiling/README.md

 - 👋 Hi, I’m @rsmiling
-- 👀 I’m interested in al,ethical hacking,the intergration of a.i augmented reality and man
+- 👀 I’m interested a little bit of this and that
 - 🌱 I’m currently learning fundamentals of python ruby
-- 💞️ I’m looking to collaborate on anything that will improve princeples of codeing
+- 💞️ I’m looking to collaborate on anything that will improve my programming princeples
 - 📫 How to reach me tyronbiggums@proton.me
-- 😄 Pronouns: he/him
+- 😄 Pronouns: us/them
-- ⚡ Fun fact: eveything i say is a lie but that
+- ⚡ Fun fact: Everything I say is a lie but that

 <!---
 rsmiling/rsmiling is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.